oceanprotocol/list-purgatory/policies/README.md

 ### How Does A Data Asset Leave Purgatory?

-If an asset leaves purgatory, it either (a) reverts back to default state in Ocean Market, or (b) access to the asset is disabled.

-Access to the asset will be disabled (removed from Ocean Market) if all of the following conditions are fulfilled:
-* (Only needed if in a pool) >95% of the non-publisher liquidity has been removed, or <100 OCEAN of non-publisher liquidity remains, or >30 days have elapsed since the asset entered purgatory, or OPF subjectively disables it due to sensitive data or otherwise
-* The notice has not been retracted
+An asset can either stay in purgatory indefinitely, or revert back to Default.

-The asset can be reverted back to default state if all of the following conditions are fulfilled:
+The asset can be reverted back to Default if all of the following conditions are fulfilled:
-* (Only needed if in a pool) > 95% of the non-publisher liquidity has been removed, or <100 OCEAN of non-publisher liquidity remains, or >30 days have elapsed since the asset entered purgatory
 * The notice is retracted

 Here are ways that notice may be retracted: